novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 So, does he dream of a logistics system after that?

-Lee Hyun-woo looked at Son Jung-ui, who was aiming high, and smiled.
+Lee Hyun-woo looked at Son Jung-yi, who was aiming high, and smiled.

 People who look to the future have a connection.

-When Lee Hyun-woo talks about ‘change,’ Son Jung-ui reaches out and grabs it.
+When Lee Hyun-woo talks about ‘change,’ Son Jung-yi reaches out and grabs it.

 "I still keep your words in my heart, CEO Lee.
 In Korea, two public enterprises and one private company established high-speed internet.
 Using telephone lines, towers, and transmission lines, and cable.
 All of these are also laid out in Japan."